fResult/Just-Systems-Design/exercises/13_design-twitch-api/README.md

 ### Question 4

 *Q:* \
+*To clarify...*

-*To clarify, for following and subscribing, we do want to show the current user's follow / subscription status to the streamer, and we want to immediately reflect changes to it on the UI when the user clicks on the relevant "Follow" / "Subscribe" buttons, right?*
+- *For following and subscribing, we do want to show the current user's follow / subscription status to the streamer.*
+- *And we want to immediately reflect changes to it on the UI when the user clicks on the relevant "Follow" / "Subscribe" buttons.*

+*Right?*

 **A:**\
 Yes, absolutely.\